Univalence in locally cartesian closed infinity-categories: Univalent families and local classes of maps

-If $\F$ is a local class, then the sheaf $F:\C^{\op}\to\widehat{\Gpd}_\i$ is representable if and only if it takes small values.\footnote{[HTT 6.1.6.3]} This can be ensured by a cardinal bound: for a regular cardinal $\kappa$, let $\F_\kappa$ denote the class of relatively $\kappa$-compact maps in $\F$.
-If $\kappa$ is sufficiently large then $\F_\kappa$ is again a local class,\footnote{What can go wrong for smaller cardinals is that the class might not be closed under pullback.
-See [HTT 6.1.6.7] for details.} called a bounded local class.
-In this case the corresponding sheaf $F_\kappa$ is representable,\footnote{[HTT 5.5.2.2]} and the representing object $S_{\F_\kappa}$ is called a classifying object for the class.
+The class $\F$ (assumed stable under basechange) is called {\em local}\footnote{[HTT 6.1.3.8]} when $F$ preserves small limits, i.e.~when it is a (possibly large) sheaf.
+If $\F$ is a local class, then the sheaf $F:\C^{\op}\to\widehat{\Gpd}_\infty$ is representable if and only if it takes small values.\footnote{[HTT 6.1.6.3]} This can be ensured by a cardinal bound: for a regular cardinal $\kappa$, let $\F_\kappa$ denote the class of relatively $\kappa$-compact maps in $\F$.\footnote{I.e.~maps $p\in \F$ such that pullback to a $\kappa$-compact object is again $\kappa$-compact (cf.~[HTT 6.1.6.4]).} If $\kappa$ is sufficiently large then $\F_\kappa$ is again a local class,\footnote{What can go wrong for smaller cardinals is that the class might not be closed under pullback.
+See [HTT 6.1.6.7] for details.} called a {{\em bounded local class}}.
+In this case the corresponding sheaf $F_\kappa$ takes small values and hence is representable; the representing object $S_{\F_\kappa}$ is called a {{\em classifying object}} for the class.
 It carries a {\em universal family}, i.e.~a map $X_{\F_\kappa}\to S_{\F_\kappa}$ which is terminal in $\fami{\C}{\F_\kappa}$.